pkscout/exautomation/README.md

 `'path': '<string>'` (path to the directory where the files are)

 * **Notes**
-The directory path needs to be noted in proper format for your operating system and start at the root directory for the file system.
-For Unix variants (including Mac OSX) That means `/this/is/the/path`.
-For Windows you have to use `C:\\this\\is\\the\\path`.
+The directory path needs to be noted in POSIX format (i.e. `/this/is/the/path`) and start at the root directory for the file system.
+For Windows include the drive letter as the first directory (i.e. `/C:/this/is/the/path`).
-You should be able to use this to access any file on any mounted drive (even if that mounted drive is a network share, although on Windows it will probably need to mapped to a drive letter).
+You should be able to use this to access any file on any mounted drive (even if that mounted drive is a network share, although on Windows it will need to mapped to a drive letter).

 #### SAT Score Retreiver (sat)
 * **Required Settings**